nickrussler/email-to-pdf-converter/README.md

       Default: false
     -o, --output-filepath
       Filepath of the produced PDF document.
-If this option is ommited the PDF will be placed alongside the EML File.
+If this option is ommited the PDF will be placed alongside the email File.
     -s, --page-size
       Set wkhtmltopdf paper size to: A4, Letter, etc. (default A4)
       Default: A4